Teradata/developer-resources/docs/glossary.md

 ## C

-### Classless Inter-Domain Routing (CIDR)
+### Classless Inter-domain Routing

-An IP address allocation method for data routing efficiency on the internet.
+Classless Inter-domain Routing (CIDR) is an IP address allocation method for data routing efficiency on the internet.
 Every computer that connects to the internet has a unique number called an IP address.
 IP addresses enable computers find each other and communicate.
 A CIDR block is a range of IP addresses.

-### cloud service provider (CSP)
+### cloud service provider

-A company that delivers computing resources over the internet, on demand.
+A cloud service provider (CSP) is a company that delivers computing resources over the internet, on demand.
 These resources can include Infrastructure as a Service (IaaS), Platform as a Service (PaaS), or Software as a Service (SaaS).
 The [AI Unlimited manager](#ai-unlimited-manager) and [engine](#engine) run on your CSP.

 ### cluster

 A group of interconnected computers (also called nodes) that work together as a single system for enhanced processing power, scalability, and reliability.
 The AI Unlimited engine is deployed on a cluster on your CSP.
-Each node is a [virtual machine (VM)](#virtual-machine-(vm)).
+Each node is a [virtual machine (VM)](#virtual-machine).

 ## D